 - Polenta Fries: Cut leftovers into fry-shaped pieces, season with herbs and spices, and bake or fry until crispy.
 They make a great alternative to regular fries and are perfect for dipping in your favourite sauce.
 To ensure the fries stay crispy, you can lightly coat them in a bit of cornstarch before cooking

 - Polenta Croutons: Transform leftovers into crunchy croutons.
-Slice it into cubes, season, and bake until golden brown.
+Slice it into cubes, season it, and bake until golden brown.
 These make a fantastic topping for salads or soups, adding texture and a unique twist

 - Polenta Casserole: Layer slices of leftovers in a baking dish with vegetables, cheese, or meats for a comforting casserole.
 You can also drizzle it with a bit of tomato sauce or broth before baking for added flavour.
 This dish is great for using up extra polenta while making a hearty, filling meal